andymeneely/project-timber-wolf/RULES.md

 # The Game

 _Your Last Heist_ is a cooperative, multi-stage heist game.
-Each player is playing the role of a criminal and you must work as a team to do traverse the building and steal items, all while dealing with obstacles like closing gates, guards, locks, cameras.
+You are playing the role of a uniquely skilled criminal.
+You must work with other skilled criminals to quietly traverse the building and steal items, all while dealing with obstacles like closing gates, guards, locks, and cameras.
 The game has two modes:
   * Standard: Pull 3 heists.
+Playable in 60-90 minutes.
   * Campaign: Pull 9 heists.
 See the end of this instructions for campaign instructions

-During each heist, players will collaborate during a simultaneous action phase to coordinate their movements to minimize risk and maximize loot.
+During each heist, you will collaborate with teammates during a simultaneous action phase to coordinate your movements.
+You will begin each turn by rolling a die to determine which actions are available to you.
+You use Ideas💡 to modify that die roll, too.
+But don't spend too many - you'll need those Ideas💡 to escape, too!

 ## The Characters

+The game comes with 18 unique characters, each with special skills and stats.
+Each card has:

+  * **Level.** There are 6 level 1 characters and 12 level 2 characters.
+  * **Planning Memory.** Some characters are better at remembering complex plans.
+This is the number of hexes your character may move through during a heist.
+  * **Initial Ideas**.
+The number of Ideas💡 you start with initially.
+  * **Default Actions**.
+These are Actions that are available regardless of your die roll.
+  * **Special Skill(s)**.
+These are attributes or abilities that your character can uniquely do.

+Between Heists, your team will get a chance to level up some of your characters.
+Each character is given two choices to level into.

 ## The Skills

+Each player can have two Skills.
+The game comes with 18 unique Skills, 6 level 1 and 12 level 2 Skills.

+Between Heists, your team will get a chance to level up some of your skills.
+Each Skill, like characters, can Level Up to one of two Skills.
+There are two copies of each skill in the deck.

+A Skill card defines six Actions, each corresponding to a die roll.
+In the Roll for Skill phase of the heist, your die roll will determine which Actions are available to your for that turn.

 ## The Board

+The board is a set of modular double-sided hex tiles.
+Each tile is Blank on one side, and is a Security tile on the other side.
+The instructions for setting up each board can be found in The Configurations

 # The Set-Up